MicrosoftDocs/power-automate-docs/articles/automation-analytics-with-fabric-queries.md

 Step-by-step instructions to create a sample SQL Query on the SQL Analytical Endpoint in Fabric for the `contoso_westus_accounts_payable` Lakehouse.

-1. Launch your web browser and navigate to the Microsoft Fabric portal (https://powerbi.com) and log in with your credentials.
+1. Launch your web browser and navigate to the Microsoft Fabric portal (https://powerbi.com) and sign in with your credentials.
-2. Choose the workspace where your Lakehouse is located and click on the desired SQL Analytical Endpoint (a sub-node of your Lakehouse).
+2. Choose the workspace where your Lakehouse is located and select on the desired SQL Analytical Endpoint (a subnode of your Lakehouse).
-3. Once in the SQL Analytical Endpoint, locate and click on the "New SQL query" button to open the SQL query editor interface.
+3. Once in the SQL Analytical Endpoint, locate and select on the "New SQL query" button to open the SQL query editor interface.
-4. In the SQL query editor, enter your SQL query and click **Run**.
-The following example query retrieves all desktop flow runs (flow sessions) associated with a specific desktop flow and a machine Id that have failed within the last 7 days.
+4. In the SQL query editor, enter your SQL query and select **Run**.
+The following example query retrieves all desktop flow runs (flow sessions) associated with a specific desktop flow and a machine ID that have failed within the last seven days.

      ```sql
         SELECT